-As a rule of thumb, between 70 and 80 percent of pre-retirement income is needed to enjoy a comfortable retirement, says the Social Security Administration.
+As a rule of thumb, between 70 and 80% of pre-retirement income is needed to enjoy a comfortable retirement, says the Social Security Administration.

-Neither Railroad Retirement (covering career railroad workers), Social Security nor CalPERS (covering certain California public transit agency workers) was intended to be a retirees’ sole source of income, and thus will replace only about 40 percent of pre-retirement income, says the Social Security Administration.
+Neither Railroad Retirement (covering career railroad workers), Social Security nor CalPERS (covering certain California public transit agency workers) was intended to be a retirees’ sole source of income, and thus will replace only about 40%t of pre-retirement income, says the Social Security Administration.

 Those taking early retirement, or retiring on a disability, may be eligible for certain supplemental benefits until they reach full retirement age.
 If you are retiring early, you should determine from your employer, Medicare and/or Railroad Retirement, Social Security or CalPERS, what supplemental benefits may be available to you.

-Railroad Retirement and Social Security annuitants and their spouses will receive monthly benefit checks directly from the federal government.
+Railroad Retirement and Social Security annuitants and their spouses will receive monthly benefit electronic deposits directly from the federal government.

 Whether it’s Railroad Retirement, Social Security or CalPERS, those agencies will respond to your request for estimates of monthly retirement benefits available to you and your spouse.
-One of your first pre-retirement chores should be to obtain this estimate, because those benefits will be the foundation of your post-retirement income.
-You may also wish to speak with a certified financial planner, and/or a UTUIA field representative, about post-retirement financial issues.
+One of your first pre-retirement chores should be to obtain this estimate because those benefits will be the foundation of your post-retirement income.
+You may also wish to speak with a certified financial planner, and/or a UTUIA regional insurance manager, about post-retirement financial issues.